Melting Envy: the Brilliance of Understanding and Gratitude

 Three prerequisite assumptions lay the foundation for envy management skill development.

 First, recognizing that change is an inevitable part of the biomorphic and organic structure of all biomental life is essential.
-Preparing one’s perceptions, so, to expect and grasp change as real, inevitable, possible, and desirable helps restructure negative expectations that may have become a chronic frame of reference preventing change from easily occurring.
+Preparing one’s perceptions, so, to expect and grasp change as real, inevitable, possible, and desirable helps restructure negative expectations that may have become a fixed frame of reference preventing change from easily occurring.
 Witnessing change as an adventure to take part in, not to control, but rather to find and to work with is essential.

 Second, the primary measure for comparison must be one’s own self and future sense of possible aspirations.